connorcrowe/to-lulc-aiml/README.md

 **Objective:** *Predict land use classifications in aerial imagery, focusing on specific spatial relationships, such as identifying roadway networks and mapping vegetation versus pavement.
 This enables potential applications in transportation analysis, impervious surface mapping, etc.*

 ## Project Overview
-This project explores the use of machine learning to automate Land Use Land Cover (LULC) classification from high-resolution aerial imagery.
+This project explores using machine learning to automate Land Use Land Cover (LULC) classification from high-resolution aerial imagery.
 Automated LULC mapping is a critical tool for urban planning, climate analysis, and environmental monitoring, providing consistent and scalable methods for understanding how land is being used in urban environments.

 Urban planners and environmental researchers need accurate, automated maps to track how cities evolve.
 Traditional mapping methods are slow and labor-intensive.
 This project explores how machine learning can automate land use classification from aerial imagery, improving scalability and consistency.